ClayBattle/Noogle/README.md

 Icon - https://www.rawpixel.com/image/6479591/png-sticker-book

 ## Todo-list where to resume:
+0. Toggable format (defaults to gdoc, would like to be able to select sheets, slides, etc.).
+Prob low effort too.
 1. Show parent folders in the suggestions?
 2. looking into how templates work
 3. more secure token storage